la2050/archive/_organizations/casa-libre.md

     - 'http://maker.good.is/myla2050learn2015/projects/CasaLibre.html'
   year_submitted:
     - '2015'
-title: Casa Libre
-extrapolated_project_ids:
+original_project_ids:
   - '5102042'
-project_titles_from_extrapolated_project_ids:
-  - ACCESS TO EDUCATION FOR ALL!!!!
 original_project_titles:
   - ACCESS TO EDUCATION FOR ALL!!!!
-original_project_ids:
+extrapolated_project_ids:
   - '5102042'
-youtube_video_identifier: 20ErlmkuIfQ
+extrapolated_project_titles:
+  - ACCESS TO EDUCATION FOR ALL!!!!

 ---